MosheOfer1/OOP_Assignment2/README.md

-# OOP_Assignment2 - Line Counter
+# OOP_Assignment2 Part 1 - Line Counter
-This project contains three methods for counting the number of lines in a set of text files:
+This part contains three methods for counting the number of lines in a set of text files:
 - getNumOfLines
 - getNumOfLinesThreads
 - getNumOfLinesThreadPool.